psyrun/Advance.Penetration.Testing/APT.md

 							BID
 						Review the information and compare to your scanner data.
 						BugtraqID
-							Prioritise according to RCE or DoS
-							Can show exploits as well
+							Prioritise acanningg enumerationoand	fingerprintingexploits as well

 					Scan Analysis at the Network Level
 						Before you scan a production network
 							scan a test machine
-						Evaluate the scanning activity at the network level Use a protocol analyzer
+						Evaluate the Scanning activity at the network level Use a protocol analyzer
 						Tools
 							TCPdump